TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 The text inside quotation marks is called a string.

-Runnable example:
+Here are two strings:

 ```python
 "Hello, Python!"
 ```

-Runnable example:

 ```python
 "I am learning step by step."
 ```

-> Key idea: Quotation marks tell Python where a piece of text starts and ends.
+Quotation marks tell Python where a piece of text starts and ends.

 You will learn strings in more detail later.
 For today, it is enough to know that text values need quotation marks.